Hussian College

-Hussian College is a private art school in Philadelphia, Pennsylvania.
-Established in 1946, it offers only one degree, the Bachelor of Fine Arts (BFA).
+Hussian College was a private art school in Philadelphia, Pennsylvania.
+Established in 1946, it offered only one degree, the Bachelor of Fine Arts (BFA).
 It has a campus in Los Angeles, the Studio School.
+In August 2023, the college abruptly announced that it was closing.

 History

 The first class at Hussian School of Art commenced on July 1, 1946.
 John Hussian, a member of Philadelphia's art community and a renowned lecturer, was encouraged by what is now the Philadelphia Museum of Art to open a school for veterans returning from World War II.
 Working under the G.I.
 Bill, Hussian worked with the Pennsylvania Department of Education Vocational Training and the Veterans Administration to provide training in fine art.

 In the 1960s, many local competitors transitioned to collegiate status, while feedback from the industry and enrollment numbers indicated a continued need for career training in the visual arts.
 With Hussian's guidance as president, the curriculum shifted to concentrate on commercial art.
 Hussian became a charter member in PAPSA (Pennsylvania Association of Private School Administrators) in the early 1960s.

 The school was incorporated on July 1, 1969, and received its initial national accreditation as a member of National Association of Trade and Technical Schools (NATTS) in 1972.

 In 1973, Ronald Dove became president of the Hussian School of Art.
 Dove adopted the same curriculum model and education philosophy that Hussian had established for the institution.
 In 1978, Hussian applied to the Pennsylvania Department of Education for consideration to award a 4-year AST degree.
 Formal approval to award the degree was granted in May 1979.
 In 1992, Hussian received its initial accreditation from ACCSCT, now ACCSC, and has remained in good standing from the time of initial accreditation.